 Our word of advice for you is that it is still wise to engage in some planning ahead.
 Just because "planning and zoning" seems like one term in some parts of the country, that's no reason to think it's true.

 Planning is simply the opposite of not planning.
 Can you imagine saying let's have a big wonderful wedding sometime?
 The analogy is a really good one, because if you persisted in thinking that thought and never actually planned the big wedding, you'd either end up with a very small wedding that doesn't do justice to your dreams (or those of your bride), or more likely you'll end up with no wedding at all!

 Many people think that "plans," meaning planning documents that contain a narrative explaining existing conditions, alternatives, and an ideal future state, are always long and complex.

-However, while a plan should be written down just so you don't forget or conveniently distort it, it can be very short and simple.
-It need not contain elaborate descriptions, theory, and stuff that it's expensive to hire consultants to generate.
+We agree that a plan should be written down just so you don't forget or conveniently distort it, but we also insist that it can be very short and simple.
+It need not contain elaborate descriptions, theory, and stuff that it's so very expensive to hire consultants to generate.

 What it should contain is the summary of decisions made by all who will participate in the exercise of the community really sitting down and having a dialogue about its future, what citizens would like it to be, and what steps will be required to make it happen.

 I once facilitated the development of a dynamite two-page plan.
 It was a dynamic vision, it was expressed crisply and succinctly, and the finished product consisted of bullet points.
 The bullet points were written in the form of complete sentences that sound as if the ideal future state already had been reached.